Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions: Preliminaries

 Intuitively, Eq. (\ref{eq:SCBF-2}) implies that as the state approaches the boundary, the control input is chosen such that the rate of increase of the barrier function decreases to zero.
-Hence Theorem \ref{theorem:SCBF} implies that if there exists an SCBF for a system, then the safety condition is satisfied with probability $(1-\epsilon)$ when an EKF is used as an estimator and the control input is chosen at each time $t$ to satisfy (\ref{eq:SCBF-2}).
+Hence Theorem \ref{theorem:SCBF} implies that if there exists an SCBF for a system, then the safety condition is satisfied with probability greater or equal to $(1-\epsilon)(\frac{\hat{h}(x_0)}{\zeta})e^{-\zeta T}$ when an EKF is used as an estimator and the control input is chosen at each time $t$ to satisfy (\ref{eq:SCBF-2}).
+We next present a probabilistic guarantee for HOCBFs within a finite time horizon.